 They can pick five cards and use them to create a story.
 Or draw illustrations of some of their favorite words.

-They could pick a green card and then flip through the red ones to find the VERY BEST fit for it, in their opinion.
+They could pick a green card and flip through the red ones to find the VERY BEST fit for it, in their opinion.

 10. The Storymatic Rememory